Ensor Award

 The Ensor Award (for the first two years Vlaamse Filmprijzen) is an accolade presented by the Ensor Academy of Belgium to recognize cinematic achievement in the film industry and is the highest film honour in the Flemish speaking part of the country.
+The awards are given out annually at the Ostend Film Festival.

-Named after James Ensor, it is the successor of the Joseph Plateau Award that honoured films from the entire country.
-Since its discontinuation, the Magritte Awards are given to French speaking movies, while the Ensors honour Flemish productions.
+The trophy was created by Ostend artist Yves Velter from Ostend and named after James Ensor, it is the successor of the Joseph Plateau Award that honored films from the entire country.
+Since its discontinuation, the Magritte Awards are given to French speaking movies, while the Ensors honor Flemish productions.